MatteoSchiavinato/genepred/README.md

 <read_file>
 ```

 The `-k` option sets the kmer size used for the mapping.
 See the minimap manual for understanding how this parameter works.
-The file specified with `-d` is the index created by minimap2, so you can use any name.
+The file specified with `-d` is the index created by [minimap2](https://lh3.github.io/minimap2/minimap2.html "minimap2 manual"), so you can use any name.
 You can read the description of the other options on their manual.
 What is important is that you specify an output BAM file with `-o`, providing a genome sequence and your read file in FASTA format.

 ### Running the pipeline

-Once you have filtered and sorted mapping records from at least one source (be it hisat2, blat, or minimap2), you can use the pipeline.
+Once you have filtered and sorted mapping records from at least one source (be it [hisat2](http://daehwankimlab.github.io/hisat2/manual "HISAT2 manual"), [BLAT](https://genome.ucsc.edu/goldenpath/help/blatSpec.html "BLAT manual"), or [minimap2](https://lh3.github.io/minimap2/minimap2.html "minimap2 manual")), you can use the pipeline.

 ##### species parameters